Research

 The UC Mission: Teaching, Research and Public Service

-For nearly 100 years, The Coachella Valley has been central to university research of crops of arid and semi-arid lands which has been shared in similar regions of the world.
+For more than 100 years, the Coachella Valley has been central to university research of crops of arid and semi-arid lands which has been shared in similar regions of the world.
 The university's work in agricultural research in citrus, field crops, grapes, turf and vegetables, including Phoenix dactylifera - commonly known as the date palm, a staple of modern-day valley agriculture.